OpenSWPC/OpenSWPC/doc/md/English/2._Parameter_Settings/0205_output.md

 It is assumed that the number of samples (`ntpts`) are in common in the `csf` format.
 If the `csf` format is selected, each parallel computation node exports waveforms in the corresponding domain into csf files for every components.

+!!!
+Caution "Exporting large number of waveform dataset"
+    Large-scale computer systems often adopt the parallel lustre file system, which is *not* good at treating small but many files such as seismic wave traces in SAC format.
+In this case, it is recommended to use concatnated CSF format.

 ## Output Filename Conventions

 Output data names are determined by the following rules: